GhostofGoes/cgoes-cminus-compiler/README.md

 ```

 # Using the CCC
+It is reccomended you run this on a distribution of Linux.
+(Debian-based is best)
 ## Environment requirements
     Bison 3.0 or higher (Hard requirement, can confirm 2.5 freaks out)
     Flex 2.5.39 or higher (I think flex 2.5.37 will work as well)
     gcc 4.9 or higher (Hard requirement, C++11)
-    make 4.0 (Most any version will work fine)
+    Make 4.0 (Most any version will work fine)

 ## Quickstart guide
     git clone <repo>